vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 **1. Finding what you need in the logs is often really hard.**

-Most logging platforms ingest and display only raw text in a view that can make you feel like you're in the matrix.
+Most logging platforms ingest and display only raw text in a view that can make you feel like you're in The Matrix.
+Some logs are designed for humans, some for machines, some for both.
+Uh...

 You might say "sure, but I can always search for what I'm looking for, right?"
 Well, what happens if what you want to find isn't in the message string?
 What if your microservices are all logging different information in different formats with different log levels?
-The problem here is that there is **no context**.
+The problem here is that there is **no consistent structure** and **no context**.

-**2. Log based alerting is inconsistent and relies on fragile regexes**
+**2. Log-based alerting is inconsistent and relies on fragile regexes**

 It's common practice to set up alerts based on your logs, which can be incredibly useful.
-The problem is that these are generally done with simple regexes that are fragile, and will break with even the simplest changes to the log format.
+The problem is that these are generally done with simple regexes that are fragile and will break with even the simplest changes to the log format.

 **3. Logging is expensive**

-The sheer amount of data that gets recorded can be [incredibly expensive](https://www.dropbox.com/s/zb0h8lrt7vuu262/Screenshot%202017-01-31%2013.29.19.png?dl=0) to process and store, and it's not uncommon to spend more on collecting and gathering your logs than on any other service at your company, particulary as you scale up services and machines.
+The sheer amount of data that gets recorded can be [incredibly expensive](https://www.dropbox.com/s/zb0h8lrt7vuu262/Screenshot%202017-01-31%2013.29.19.png?dl=0) to process and store, and it's not uncommon to spend more on collecting and gathering your logs than on any other service at your company, particularly as you scale up services and machines.

 **4. Retention is poor**

-Since logs are the direct record of what happens in your applications, they contain incredibly valuable data that can be utilized data science teams to find trends, patterns, behaviors, and more.
+Since logs are the direct record of what happens in your applications, they contain incredibly valuable data that can be utilized by data science teams to find trends, patterns, behaviors, and more.
 The industry standard is to store that data for a few days and then destroy it, making any kind of valuable analysis impossible.

 **5. Logging is difficult to set up and maintain**

 Let's face it, logging is not your core competency.
 You have many more important things to focus on than setting up and maintaining a system that can process your log data.
-We've seen large companies take hundreds of development hours to set up logigng systems that are still expensive and prone to issues.
+We've seen large companies take hundreds of development hours to set up logging systems that are still expensive and prone to issues.

-**6. Can't see trends or high level overviews**
+**6. Can't see trends or high-level overviews**

 Since most log data is just raw text with timestamps, zooming out to see any real trends or being able to get a feel for how your app is performing just isn't possible.
 Many developers will resort to installing heavy server or application monitoring agents to get this data, but it should've been in your logs the whole time.

 ### So what is Timber?

-So glad you asked, to put it simply: Timber transforms your log lines into a standardized JSON structure and adds important application context along the way.
+We're glad you asked!
+To put it simply: Timber transforms your log lines into a shared normalized JSON schema (https://github.com/timberio/log-event-json-schema) and adds important application context along the way.

 For you visual people, we turn this: